Skip to main content

 • Confirmation that a general insurance company furnishes security in the amount of NOK 5 million to compensate for losses.

-• Receipt for fees paid to the Supervisory Council for Legal Practice and the Disciplinary Committee.
+• Receipt for fees paid to the Supervisory Authority for Legal Services and the Disciplinary and Complaints Board for Lawyers.

 Additional documentation that needs to be submitted with the application: